 Home of the only daily jazz brunch in town, Court of Two Sisters is famed for its beautiful wisteria-blanketed courtyard and bubbling fountains.
 This two-centuries-old restaurant is steeped in history, and is the perfect destination for all visitors to the Crescent City.
-Treat your tastebuds to a warm and tasty Muffulleta.
+Treat your tastebuds to a warm and tasty Muffulleta in the Court of Two Sisters tavern.
 Local brews are also available should you want to enjoy one with your tasting.

 Experience the local flavor and legendary taste at the Cornet Restaurant, home of the largest balcony on Bourbon Street!
 Located on the corner of Bourbon and St. Peters streets in the heart of the French Quarter, Cornet serves authentic Cajun and Creole cuisine inspired by the cradle of jazz.
 The restaurant was founded by the family who gave Louis Armstrong his first horn, a cornet.
 The menu has been designed to celebrate the sounds and flavors of New Orleans.
-Get your tastebuds ready for Famous Crawfish Mac and Cheese.
-You may want to purchase a special drink for this balcony experience!
+Get your tastebuds ready for famous jambalaya.
+You may want to purchase a special drink for this experience!

 Laura’s Pralines and Candies